grownupgapyear/grownupgapyear.github.io/about.markdown

 ---
 Blag updates:

+2022-09-27 - a 40 image post without populated alt text was still a bit of a manual slog.
+New workflow has alt text added to filenames and parsed out during markdown generation script.

-2022-09-26 - K is kind enough to offer proofreading/editorial help; new QC workflow established for posts which should make things look more polished going forward.
+2022-09-26 - K is kind enough to offer proofreading/editorial help; new QC workflow established for posts which should make things look more polished.
 This started with the post on 2022-09-11 and will be used moving forward ( as well as retroactively reviewing existing posts once I get around to cleaning them up ).